miguelheral89-analytics/SHP-Data-Migration/README.md

 - Identified 152 specialty validation issues requiring remediation
 - Tracked progress toward 100% accuracy threshold

-**Over of Fidings:**
+**Overview of Fidings:**
 Provider Data Team identified discrepancies data quality issues with provider specialty.
-Provider data in the new provider data management system requires a 100 percent for full production cut-over.
+Provider data in the new provider data management user interface (PDM-UI) requires a 100 percent for full production cut-over.
 The Executive Dashboard provides a real-time compliance tracking.
+From February 1, 2026 to March 9, 2026, the Compliance Rate has increase from 95.5 percent to 96.5 percent.
-The Team sets remedation strategies by identifiying defects in the UI and resolution in business logic with the HealthEdge.
+The Team sets remedation strategies by identifiying defects in PDM-UI, and validates buisiness logic with HealthEdge.
-The technical dashboard provides real-time root cause anlysis support and specifically idenfiy records with data quality issues.
+The Technical Dashboard provides real-time root cause anlysis support and specifically idenfiy provider records with data quality issues.

 **Technologies:** Power BI Service, Power Query, DAX, SFTP integration